-Calling all parents, carers, grandparents, aunties and uncles!
-Additional helpers are welcome.
-Please let your child's class teacher know if you or a family member are able to help on any of the Woodland School Days.
-Please note, it would not be suitable for younger siblings to attend.
+- Calling all parents, carers, grandparents, aunties and uncles! - Additional helpers are welcome.
+Please let your child's class teacher know if you or a family member are able to help on any of the Woodland School Days. - Please note, it would not be suitable for younger siblings to attend.
+We are also unable to accommodate family dogs.